ebalkanski/symfony4-php-nginx-mysql-elk/README.md

 - `cd my_project` - get into it
 - `git clone https://github.com/ebalkanski/symfony4-php-nginx-mysql-elk.git .` - clone code from repo
 - `rm -rf .git` - cleanup git data.
 Now you can init a new fresh repo if you want and work with it.
-- `make init`
+- Now you would want to run `id` command and set USER_ID and GROUP_ID env vars in .env file as per your needs.
-    - builds Docker images and volumes
+- `docker-compose build` - build Docker images and volumes
-    - installs Composer packages
+- `docker-compose run --rm php-dev composer install` - install Composer packages
-- `make up` - start the whole ecosystem
+- `docker-compose up -d` - start the whole ecosystem
 - `docker-compose ps` - verify all containers are up and running
 - Depending on your hardware setup the ELK stack may need some time to start properly.
     - Open `http://symfony4.local:9200` in your browser and you should see the Elasticsearch JSON config data.